 The personal estate tax exemption.
 The personal exemption allows a set dollar amount of property to pass tax free, no matter who inherits it.
-For deaths in 2012, the individual exemption was $5.12 million; in 2013, $5.25 million; and in 2014, $5.34 million.
+For deaths in 2013, the individual exemption was $5.25 million; in 2014, it is $5.34 million.
 The amount is indexed for inflation, so it will probably increase in future years.
 If your estate is worth less than the exemption amount--as are the estates of more than 99% of the population--it won't owe federal estate tax when you die.
 If you have made taxable gifts during your life, the amount of yourpersonal exemption will be reduced by the amount of those taxable gifts.

 The charitable deduction.
 All property left to a tax-exempt charity is also free of estate tax.
 (I.R.C. § 2055(a).)

 Special rules for married couples.
 A surviving spouse gets a big tax break.
 If the deceased spouse didn't use up his or her individual tax exemption, the survivor can use what's left.
 That gives the couple a total exemption of twice the individual exemption amount, which can be split between them in any way that provides the greatest tax benefit.
 For example, say a man dies and leaves $4 million to his widow; no estate tax is owed because property left to a spouse is tax-free.
 The widow then dies, leaving $7 million (her own $3 million plus the $4 million she inherited from her husband) to their children.
 Her estate won't owe any estate tax, even though the estate is over the exemption amount, because the estate can use some of the husband's unused exemption.